healthyregions/SDOHPlace/README.md

 To create/edit/delete blog posts:

-- Log in at [https://sdohplace.org/admin](https://sdohplace.org/admin) and create/edit/delete content there
+- Log in with your GitHub credentials at [https://sdohplace.org/admin](https://sdohplace.org/admin) and create/edit/delete content there

 Or